-Solar electric or photovoltaic (PV) systems can reliably produce electricity in Maine and have become an increasingly more affordable renewable energy option for homeowners interested in reducing energy bills and increasing energy independence.
+Solar electric or photovoltaic (PV) systems reliably produce electricity in Maine and have become an increasingly more affordable renewable energy option.
 Because PV technologies use both direct and scattered sunlight to create electricity, they can generate electricity even on cloudy days.
 However, the amount of power generated by a solar system at a particular site depends on how much of the sun’s energy reaches it.

 A typical solar electric system is an array of solar modules or panels, mounted on racks and connected to the utility grid or to batteries through a power inverter.
 The performance of photovoltaic or solar electric systems is measured in terms of their efficiency at converting sunlight into electricity.
 There are a variety of solar electric systems and materials available, which vary in conversion efficiency.

-- Registered Renewable Installers - Click here to find installers in your area that sell solar PV systems.
+- Residential Registered Vendors– Click here to find installers in your area that sell solar PV systems.

 - Get financing for your renewable project – Click here to find out about Efficiency Maine’s Home Energy Loans for renewable projects as well as energy assessments, air sealing, insulation, heat pumps and more.